YanasGH/RAFs/README.md

 # Toward Robust Uncertainty Estimation with Random Activation Functions

-This is the code used for performing the experiments from out paper, called "Toward Robust Uncertainty Estimation with Random Activation Functions".
+This is the code used for performing the experiments from our paper, called "Toward Robust Uncertainty Estimation with Random Activation Functions".
 Our proposed method, the _Random Activation Functions (RAFs) Ensemble_, is evaluated against five popular baselines (i) Deep Ensemble (DE) [1], Neural Tangent Kernel Gaussian Process Parameter Ensemble (NTKGP-param) [2], Anchored Ensemble (AE) [3], Bootstrapped Ensemble of NNs Coupled with Random Priors (RP-param) [4], and Hyperdeep Ensemble (HDE) [5].
 The experiments are described and discussed in detail in the paper.

 ## A. Requirements